herptilemicrobiomes/LsFMGC/v1/README.md

 6. Plot these in R -- need a script written still (*TODO*)

+Data
+===
+Data are too large for github
+Archiving in gs://herptile-basidiobolus-genomics/LsFMGC/v1/

 Some things I had to do to make this work
 ===